-At the bottom of the drop-down list four icons exist.
-These icons can be used for creating a new Script, opening a Script, editing the Script associated with this file, or editing the list of Installed Scripts.
+At the bottom of the drop-down list five icons exist.
+These icons can be used for creating a new Script, opening a Script, editing the Script associated with this file, editing the list of Installed Scripts, or viewing the Script Repository.
 The drop-down list can also be resized by clicking and dragging the handle at the bottom-right corner of the list.

 Scripts are run in a different thread, meaning editing can still be performed while a Script is running.
 Only one Template or Script can be run at a time and the current Template or Script must be stopped before another can be started.
-To stop a running Script click 'Scripts' or press Shift+Esc.
+To stop a running Script click 'Scripts > Stop Script' or press Shift+Esc.

-If the current file being edited is a Script (the Edit As area will display Edit As: Script) the File Bar will now display a section Run on File.
-Click the Run on File section and select a file from the drop-down list of all open files to run the current Script on that file.
-Some Scripts may be run without a target file by clicking the icon or by selecting '(none)' from the drop-down list.
-After a file has been chosen, this area will show Run on File: <file\name> and clicking the icon or pressing F7 will rerun the current Script on the selected file.
-The Open icon at the bottom of the drop-down list can be used to open a file and immediately run the current Script on that file.
+If the current file being edited is a Script (the Status Bar should display Script) a Run icon will be displayed in the top-right corner of the editor as shown in the above figure (see Overlaid Icons).
+Click the down arrow to the right of the Run icon to display the Run on File drop-down list and select a file from the list of all open files to run the current Script on that file.
+Clicking the Run icon without first selecting a file in the Run on File list will run the Script without a target file.
+Scripts can also be run without a target file by selecting '(none)' from the Run on File drop-down list.
+After a file has been chosen, the hint popup for the Run icon will show Run on File: <file_name> and clicking the Run icon or pressing F7 will rerun the current Script.
+The Open icon at the bottom of the drop-down list can be used to open a file and immediately run the current Script on a file.
+After a Script has been run on a file, the editor will attempt to make the target data file visible in the editor.
+See the Compiling Options dialog to turn off this feature.